"I get commissions for purchases made through links in this post."

 Normally, as for most things, how much money you pay will decide the durability for long-term use.
 That means you cannot expect tough, durable, and long-lasting boots at a cheap price.

-Either work boots or hiking ones are designed to endure harsh conditions, and reputable brands will stick to those rigorous uses.
+Both boots or hiking boots are designed to endure harsh conditions, and reputable brands will stick to those rigorous uses.
 Harsh conditions come with variable forms, therefore, it is hard to say which type is better as each has its weaknesses and strengths.

-To illustrate, for water-related conditions, such as you want to cross a stream, hiking shoes are a safer choice since they dry rapidly and do not wrap.
+To illustrate, for water-related conditions, such as you want to cross a stream, hiking boots are a safer choice since they dry rapidly and do not wrap.

 Meanwhile, their opponents are mainly made of leather, which means once wet, it can take several days to get dried properly.
 That is enough time to make a noticeable stench.

-However, in terms of overall protection around your toe and foot, hiking shoes do not do as fine as work boots.
+However, in terms of overall protection around your toe and foot, hiking boot do not do as fine as work boots.

 Advice from Expert: